-ITP 298 Special Topics in Interpreting: /1-4 cr. hrs./1-3 periods (1-3 lec., 0-3 lab)
+ITP 298 Advanced Topics in Interpreting: /1-4 cr. hrs./1-3 periods (1-3 lec., 0-3 lab)

 Development and enrichment of interpreting-related skills by a variety of specialized interpreting-related topics and experiences.
-May be taken three times for a maximum of twelve credit hours.
+Credit may be earned for each topic taken.